-After a quick analysis of these requirements, the following model that breaks down the e-commerce site status into areas of interest and, ultimately, into concrete key performance indicators, could be as follows:
+After a quick analysis of these requirements, the following map that breaks down the e-commerce site status into areas of interest and, ultimately, into concrete key performance indicators, would be as follows:

-As said before, we will assume all data is available in the same table within Devo (demo.ecommerce.data), although it could come from any combination of data structures, look-ups, etc.
+As previously mentioned, we will assume all data is available in the same table within Devo (demo.ecommerce.data), although it could come from any combination of data structures, look-ups, and so forth.

 In the following table, we summarize how the status of all entities and KPIs are translated into LinQ queries: